nsg-ethz/p4-learning/exercises/01-Reflector/README.md

 ## First Steps

 Since this is a first contact with the environment, we will provide some files that will help you solving the exercise:

-  *  `p4app.json`: describes the topology we want to create with the help of mininet and the p4-utils package.
+- `p4app.json`: describes the topology we want to create with the help of *Mininet* and the *P4-Utils* package.
+- `network.py`: a Python scripts that initializes the topology using *Mininet* and *P4-Utils*.
+One can use indifferently `network.py` or `p4app.json` to start the network.
-  *  `send_receive.py`: script to send and receive packets.
+- `send_receive.py`: script to send and receive packets.
-  *  `reflector.p4`: p4 program skeleton to use as a starting point.
+- `reflector.p4`: p4 program skeleton to use as a starting point.

 The provided files are enough to start a topology with one host and one switch connected between each other.
 However, since the p4 program